UK Facts | United Kingdom

 The United Kingdom includes four countries.
 First let's start with explaining the distinctions between United Kingdom, Great Britain and Britain.

-- UK: United Kingdom is an European country that includes four separate countries on the British isles: England, Northern Ireland, Scotland and Wales.
+- UK: United Kingdom is an country belonging to the European continent that includes four separate countries on the British isles: England, Northern Ireland, Scotland and Wales.

 - Great Britain is the name for three nations on the main isle: England, Scotland and Wales